Why a scalloped tongue takes time to heal

 2. Longstanding deficiency takes longer to reverse

-If Spleen Qi deficiency has been present for years, the body has adapted to your way of life.
+The duration of your scalloped tongue matters.
+If Spleen Qi deficiency has been present for many years, the body has adapted to your way of life.
 The longer the deficiency exists, the longer it may take for the tongue to heal.

 Examples of long-term causes of your scalloped tongue: